oracle-livelabs/developer/db-operator-k8s/deploy-db-fss/deploy-db-on-fss.md

-# Deploy a database using a NFS volume
+# Deploy a SingleInstance Database using a static NFS filesystem

 ## Introduction